The express 1-day service is not currently available to foreign nationals, only Thais.

 This means that technically it is no longer possible to do this entire process in one day, because you won't be able to go to your embassy, get the translations done, and receive your documents back the same day.

-I strongly suggest reading through the latest comments from other readers to get their most recent experiences.
+I strongly suggest reading through the latest comments at the end of this article where readers share their most recent experiences.

 Okay, let's begin.